-On Sundays, my husband and I stroll up the dirt road to the farm stand on MacArthur.
-Our walk is canopied by the lush growth of summer, until we arrive under a bright expanse of sky which has become our Sunday morning chapel.
+On Sunday mornings in deep summer, we stroll up MacArthur Road to the farm stand atop the hill.
+Our walk is canopied by lush green until we arrive under the bright expanse of sky–for the morning service.

-I am not fit for company, so I tuck a scone into my basket, and head out into the field under the netting where the berries grow.
+I am not fit for company this morning, so I tuck a scone into my basket, and head into the field under the netting where the berries grow.

-I cannot pluck a single berry without slipping into the past–falling in beside my great-grandmother in Rehoboth, Delaware–picking and packing and canning and freezing summer’s bounty to kiss us all winter long.
+I cannot pluck a single berry without slipping into the past–falling in beside my great-grandmother Mildred in Delaware–picking and packing and canning and freezing to last us through winter.

 Today, it seems I can’t pick at all.
-Though my husband works diligently at one bush, I bob from plant to plant, taking in the shades of blue and purple and black, in communion with Nana.
+My husband has slipped in beside me and works diligently at a single bush, while I bob from plant to plant, taking in the shades of blue and purple and black, in communion with Nana.

-The dew on each berry lightens the impact of yesterday’s trauma: A diving accident.
+The dew on the berries lightens the impact of yesterday’s trauma: A diving accident.
 A cat scan.
 16 stitches.
-The blood pouring down my son’s face as he emerged from the pond.
+Blood pouring down my son’s face as he emerges from the pond.

-Lloyd is reborn today.
-Prancing down the stairs in his Sunday finest, claiming, “I might as well wear something nice since I can’t do anything to get them dirty.”
+This morning he is reborn.
+Prancing down the stairs, dressed in white, claiming, “I might as well wear something nice since I can’t do anything to get dirty.”

-At 16, his life is temporarily restricted by this injury; but at 47, I feel undone by what “might” have happened, and shaken to the roots by what did.
+At 16, his life is temporarily restricted by this injury; but at 47, I feel undone, not just by what happened but what could have happened.

-As my husband fills a basket with berries for breakfast, I pick as our youngest does–nibbling my way through the patch, letting the sweetness of life’s offering soften my spirit on this Sunday morning in Vermont.
+As my husband fills a basket with berries for breakfast, I pluck, as our youngest once did–nibbling my way through the patch–letting the sweetness of the last day of July soften my spirit on this Sunday morning.